 The Walker Cup began after an unofficial match was contested between two leading amateur golf teams from Great Britain and the United States at Royal Liverpool Golf Club in 1921.
 The idea for the Walker Cup grew from a focus to stimulate golf interest on both sides of the Atlantic following World War 1.
 After the USGA Executive Committee, including 1920 President George Herbert Walker, had been invited to Great Britain for a series of meetings with the Royal and Ancient Golf Club of St Andrews Rules Committee to look at the advisability of modifying various rules of the game, discussions developed further.

-After returning to the United States, international team matches were discussed and the idea so appealed to Walker that he soon presented a plan and offered to donate a trophy.
+After returning to the United States, Walker presented a plan and offered to donate a trophy.
 Mr. Walker had been a low handicap player and was a keen advocate of the game and when the press dubbed the trophy the Walker Cup, the name stuck.
 In 1921, the USGA invited all golfing nations to send teams to compete for the cup, but no country was able to accept that year.
 The Americans stuck to their mission, however, and William C. Fownes, the 1910 U.S. Amateur champion, who had twice assembled the amateur teams that played in earlier international matches against Canada, rounded up a third team in the spring of 1921 and travelled to Hoylake.

 And in early in 1922, The R&A announced that it would send a team to compete for the Walker Cup at the National Golf Links of America, Mr. Walker's home club, in Southampton, N.Y.
 Until recent years, the United States dominated the series, but the number of American victories never clouded the true purpose of the Walker Cup Match.
-A much higher value has been placed upon the series as a medium of international friendship and understanding between the R & A and the USGA.
-The United States leads the series, 33-7-1.
+A much higher value has been placed upon the series as a medium of international friendship and understanding between The R&A and the USGA.
+The United States leads the series, 36-9-1.